Prospect on constraining environment-dependent dilaton model from gravitational redshift measurements: Continuous modeling

 In Fig.~\ref{fig:constraint}, we exclude these experimentally infeasible regions in the parameter space as indicated by light red and light yellow.
 For the characteristic size of the environment, we hope it can be as large as possible so that the detection region can be pushed more to the upper left.
 To be specific with the characteristic size, for IPM and XHV, the two density environments that are difficult to achieve on Earth, we can place the atomic clock along a distant retrograde orbit (DRO) via a rocket, with an orbital altitude of about 100,000 kilometers.
 Hence, it is pretty reasonable to estimate their characteristic size to be $10^7$ m.
 For water, the deepest lake on Earth, Lake Baikal, has a depth of up to 1 km.
 The average depths of the Pacific and Atlantic Oceans are both more than 3 km.
 Therefore, we set the characteristic size of water to 1 km.
 For osmium, we set the characteristic size of its mineral layer to 100 m.
 For the metal spherical shell, we use water to approximate its density, aiming for a thin shell to push the infeasible region (light yellow) to the lower right.

 Finally, it is easy to find that in the case of IPM/XHV, the detectable region has been completely excluded.
 In contrast, in the cases of IPM/Water and Water/Osmium, there is still a region that can be constrained at $z=10^{-20}$.
 The biggest problem in the continuous modeling is that it is difficult to impose any constraint on the large regions in the upper left corner of the parameter space.
+We emphasize that even so, the accessible region of gravitational redshift in the parameter space is still much higher than any of the regions excluded by existing tests, as the latter predominantly constrain the large-$A_2$ regime, while the former can probe smaller values of $A_2$.

 The reader may wonder, since the system is spherically symmetric, why not solve the EOM directly?
 The reason is that the Compton wavelength corresponding to the upper left region of the parameter space is too long for us to give an appropriate external boundary condition.
 Fortunately, using the discrete modeling, we can overcome this obstacle.